AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 - Connectors and buckets for stock tanks
 - Two stir plates with stir bars for the stock solutions
 - One Fluoride Probe [insert brand and model here after new probe arrives]
-- One 47 mm In-Line Filter Holder (Pall Corporation,
+- One 47 mm In-Line Filter Holder (Pall Corporation)

 #### Apparatus Changes
 The Spring 2019 team made various changes to the apparatus from the one used by the Fall 2018 team.
 The fabrication details are outlined in the manual.